×

 If you have not spent a lot of time in Isla Taboga, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Isla Taboga, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Isla Taboga for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer not to have the responsibilities of home ownership.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, which are typically covered by the landlord.
 It's also worth considering the local real estate market.
 If property prices are high and predicted to fall, it might be better to rent for a while and buy later.
 Conversely, if prices are low and expected to rise, it could be a good time to buy.
 Finally, consider your financial situation.
 Buying a home requires a significant upfront investment, including a down payment and closing costs.
 If you don't have the funds available for these expenses, or if you'd prefer to keep your savings for other purposes, renting might be a better choice.
 In conclusion, both buying and renting have their pros and cons, and the best choice depends on your individual circumstances and goals.
-It's recommended to seek advice from a financial advisor or real estate professional before making a decision," explained one expat living in Isla Taboga, Panama.
+It's recommended to seek advice from a financial advisor or real estate professional before making a decision," said one expat who made the move to Isla Taboga.

 What should I pack when moving to Isla Taboga?